treosh/uxm/README.md

 ### getFirstContentfulPaint()

-Returns the time when first paint which includes text, image (including background images), non-white canvas, or SVG happened.
+It returns the time when first paint which includes text, image (including background images), non-white canvas, or SVG happened.
 [W3C draft for Paint Timing 1](https://w3c.github.io/paint-timing).

 ### getFirstPaint()

-Similar to `getFirstContentfulPaint` but different when First Paint has no content.
+It's similar to `getFirstContentfulPaint` but may contain a different value when First Paint is just background change without content.

 ### getDomContentLoaded()

-Returns the time when [`DOMContentLoaded` event](https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded) was fired.
+It returns the time when [`DOMContentLoaded` event](https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded) was fired.

 ### getOnLoad()

-Returns the time when [`load` event](https://developer.mozilla.org/en-US/docs/Web/Events/load) was fired.
+It returns the time when [`load` event](https://developer.mozilla.org/en-US/docs/Web/Events/load) was fired.

-### getDeviceType()

-Returns "phone", "tablet", or "desktop" using lightweight, [heavy-tested]('./test/device.js') the User-Agent parser.

 ### getEffectiveConnectionType()

-Returns the effective connection type (“slow-2g”, “2g”, “3g”, “4g”) string as determined by round-trip and bandwidth values.
+It returns the effective connection type (“slow-2g”, “2g”, “3g”, or “4g”) string as determined by round-trip and bandwidth values.
 [W3C draft for Network Information API](http://wicg.github.io/netinfo/).

+### getDeviceType()

+It returns the device type ("phone", "tablet", or "desktop") string using the lightweight [heavy-tested]('./test/device.js') user-agent parser.

 ### getDeviceMemory()

-Returns "full" or "lite" string, depends if available memory is bigger than 1 GB.
+It returns the device memory ("full" or "lite") string, depends if available memory is bigger than 1 GB.
 Learn more about [Device Memory](https://developers.google.com/web/updates/2017/12/device-memory).

 ### getUrl()

-Returns a current page URL.
-Convenient shortcut for `window.location.href`.
+It returns a current page URL.
+A convenient shortcut for `window.location.href`.

 ### getUserAgent()

-Returns a User-Agent string.
-Convenient shortcut for `window.navigator.userAgent`.
+It returns a User-Agent string.
+A convenient shortcut for `window.navigator.userAgent`.

 ### getResources()

-Returns an array with performance information for each resource on the page.
+It returns an array of performance information for each resource on the page.
 Each item contains:

 * `url` - resource URL
-* `type` - one of types: "navigation", "link", "img", "script", "xmlhttprequest", "font"
+* `type` - one of resource types ("navigation", "link", "img", "script", "xmlhttprequest", or "font")
 * `size` - transferred size in bytes
 * `startTime` - when load started
 * `duration` - loading time in milliseconds

-Example response:
+Example:

 ```json
 [